Jamesits/auto-image-cutter/README.md

 A Matlab program to cut text into columns from an image.

 Written and tested on Matlab R2015a. **No backward compatibility has been taken into consideration.
-No guarantee it will run on any old version of Matlab. <!--F**k those who use pirated old Matlab 7.0 and tell me this program can't run on their machines.-->**
+No guarantee it will run on any old version of Matlab.
+Go hell those who use pirated old Matlab 7.0 and tell me this program can't run on their machines.**

 [Download Code](https://github.com/Jamesits/auto-image-cutter/releases)